 - Do not leave lights on in an area of the building that’s not in use;

 - There should be a timed overrun for any fan in a toilet that’s controlled by the light switch;

 - Periodically clean light bulbs and fittings – as well as windows and skylights – to allow as much light in as possible.

-Floodlighting of church buildings has become popular.
+Floodlighting of church buildings is or has been popular.
 This can consume large amounts of energy, contribute to ‘light pollution’ and be expensive to run.

 The congregation needs to have a serious debate, involving the local community and the Council too, about the environmental impacts as well as any amenity benefits.